GeodeArc/GeoDots/README.md

   <p></p>

   > Should work on pretty much any arch based system (minimal, or not).
 If thers an issue installing, please submit a bug report!

+  > If this command doesnt work, try running 'bash' beforehand.
+You likely arent using a standard shell.

   ```
   sh <(curl -s "https://geodearc.github.io/GeoDots/install.sh")
   ```